Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Ferguson meant to frighten the backcountry into stillness.

-The backcountry, and Benjamin Cleveland, started riding.
+The backcountry started riding.

 Why Benjamin Cleveland Matters